Podiatry & foot health

 A Foot Health Practitioner (FHP) is diploma trained and is qualified to work in the private sector to undertake routine clinical work necessary to maintain the health of the foot.

 As with Podiatrists, foot health practitioners are fully insured and those trained by The College of Foot Care Professionals and will use safely sterilised instruments for each patient.

-Foot Health Clinic THURSDAYS
+Foot Health Clinic TUESDAYS

 £38 Initial consultation